-A key part of AMEvA is the automatic recognition of actions and events during task execution.
-For this we are using the model proposed in by Flannagan et al. [12], which has the concept, as illustrated in Figure 2, that actions are structured into motion phases, where phases have associated motion goals, which typically correspond to force dynamic events (distinctive events in the control apparatus).
-These motion phases have knowledge preconditions such as reaching motion, pregrasp pose, goal pose etc. By extracting regularities from the motion of people we can derive motion constraints and objective functions for constraint-based robot control.
+A key part of AMEVA is the automatic recognition of actions and events during task execution.
+For this we are using the model proposed by Flannagan et al. [12], which states, as illustrated in Figure 2, that actions are structured into motion phases, where phases have associated motion goals, which typically correspond to force dynamic events (distinctive events in the control apparatus).
+These motion phases have knowledge preconditions such as reaching motion, pregrasp pose, goal pose, and others.
+By extracting regularities from the motion of people we can derive motion constraints and objective functions for constraint-based robot control.
 Figure 3 shows an example of automatically segmented action using the aforementioned model proposed by cognitive scientists.
 It segments the data according to the defined phases and can automatically extract all the knowledge preconditions such as the grasp and the pregrasp pose at the key frames, including trajectory data.

 Fig. 2.
-Flannagan's fetch&place motion model
+Motion model for a fetch&place task

-The purpose of AMEvA is to extend the commonsense knowledge that robots have, to be able to answer questions such as "what are the arrangement of objects for table setting", "where can I find a particular object for table setting", to learn motion constraints e.g. filled cups have to be held upright during transportation to avoid spilling.
-It not aiming for extracting robot specific information, hence the virtual worlds do not have to be configured to mimic the uncertainty that robots face in the real world.
+The purpose of AMEVA is to enhance the commonsense knowledge that robots have, to be able to answer questions such as "what are the arrangement of objects for table setting", "where can I find a particular object for table setting", to learn motion constraints e.g. filled cups have to be held upright during transportation to avoid spilling.
+It is not intended for use in extracting robot specific information, hence the virtual worlds do not have to be configured to mimic the uncertainty that robots face in the real world.